 Cow Horn Agave

-Agave bovicornuta is a beautiful small to medium-sized Agave that forms an open, solitary rosette of yellow-green to pale green leaves.
-The rosette grows up to 3 feet (90 cm) tall and up to 5 feet (1.5 m) in diameter.
+Agave bovicornuta is a beautiful succulent that forms an open solitary rosette of yellow-green to pale green leaves.
+The rosette grows up to 3 feet (90 cm) tall and 5 feet (1.5 m) in diameter.
 Leaves are up to 30 inches (76 cm) long and 6.5 inches (16.5 cm) wide.
 They are widest in the middle.
-The leaf blades are attractively edged with large, reddish, dark brown teeth, some recurving back towards the base, and others towards the leaf tip, which has a short, stout terminal spine.
+The leaf blades are attractively edged with large, reddish to dark brown teeth, some recurving back towards the base and others towards the leaf tip with a short, stout terminal spine.
 The leaf surfaces are decorated by impressions (bud imprints) made by the margins of other leaves as they emerge from the center of growth, and the new leaves have an attractive satiny finish.
-When the plant matures, which usually takes 12 years or more, it produces up to 23 foot (7 m) tall, branched inflorescence that bears up to 2 inches (5 cm) long, yellow and green flowers.
+When the rosette matures, which usually takes 12 years or more, it produces a branched, up to 23 foot (7 m) tall inflorescence that bears up to 2 inches (5 cm) long, yellow and green flowers.

 How to Grow and Care